Change Mouse & Trackpad preferences for accessibility on Mac

 Adjust the mouse or trackpad’s reaction time when you double-click an item.

-Use the slider to specify how long an item has to be over a folder before the folder opens.
+Control the timing when you drop items into folders, and set how long an item has to be over a folder before the folder opens.

 Ignore built-in trackpad when mouse or wireless trackpad is present

 Disable the built-in trackpad on your Mac when you use a mouse or wireless trackpad.

 If you use a non-Apple mouse, the driver software that came with your mouse may prevent this option from working as expected.
 For information, see the documentation for your mouse.

 Scrolling speed: The speed at which you scroll through documents and windows using the trackpad.